Bridgetek/EveApps-BT82X/README.md

 Note:
 - For Eve registers and commands/instructions definition, user can find it at the file common/eve_hal/EVE_GpuDef.h and common/eve_hal/Eve_CoCmd.h.
-- For Eve Emulator, it is for windows platform only and located at common/eve_hal/Bin/Simulation and common/eve_hal/Hdr
 - For flash blob file used to access the eve connected flash chip, user can find it at common/eve_flash.

 ## Build instructions

-### Emulator, FT4222 and MPSSE
+### FT4222 and MPSSE
-Way 1: Open EveApps_Emulator.sln or EveApps_MSVC.sln, press F5 to build and run
+Way 1: Open SampleApp_MSVC.sln, press F5 to build and run

 Way 2: Use Cmake: (Need Cmake 3.19)
 ```sh